sagemath/trac_to_gh/Issue 478.md

 # Issue 478: completely eliminate the dependence of sage on openssl

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/478

 Original creator: was